 The faculty of the W. P. Carey School of Business have adopted a policy on the student appeal procedure on grades.
 A copy of the policy may be obtained in the undergraduate programs office, BA 109.

-All graduate students in the W. P. Carey School of Business are required to maintain a cumulative GPA of 3.00.
-See individual graduate degree programs for specific requirements on satisfactory academic progress, probation, and disqualification.
-Information sessions are held weekly throughout the year in the MBA Program Office, BA 160.
-MBA brochures may be obtained at the office, call 480/965-3332.
+All graduate students in the W. P. Carey School of Business are required to maintain a cumulative GPA of "B" (3.00).
+See individual graduate degree programs for specific requirements on satisfactory academic progress, probation and disqualification.